 Dark and unmarked

-Included in the package is Rode's new SMR shock mount, which features a unique double-Lyre suspension system, the second Lyre acting as a tensioning element to maintain each Lyre in the optimum position for cancelling vibration.
+Rode's SMR shock mount is included in the package, and it features a unique double-Lyre suspension system in which the second Lyre acts as a tensioning element so that each Lyre is held in the optimum position for cancelling vibration.

-The microphone sits comfortably in this, held in place by a screw collar at its base with angled adjustment of the whole shebang in relation to a mic stand carried out by an easily-turned lever that doesn't need too much pressure to keep everything firmly in place.
-An all-metal pop rectangular filter that slots into the cradle about 5cm in front of the mic is also provided.
+The microphone sits comfortably in the shock mount and is held in place by a screw collar at its base.
+Angled adjustment of the whole setup in relation to a mic stand is easily carried out via a lever that doesn't require much pressure to hold everything firmly in place.

-Initial thoughts after plugging in the NT1 were that noise is indeed very low - Rode's redesign seems to have yielded results here.
-Now, we reckon that most people in the market for a mic of this type would have vocal recording in mind and they wouldn't be disappointed.
+Our initial thoughts confirm Rode's claims regarding noise.
+There is hardly any here – Rode's R&D efforts bear fruit here.
+We would wager that most people in the market for a condenser mic of this type would have vocal recording in mind – they wouldn't be disappointed.

-We got excellent results recording both six-string and 12-string acoustic guitars where the top end silkiness was crucial and also on various items of hand-held percussion and, although the opportunity didn't arise during the review period, would have happily used it as a drum overhead or on piano.
+There are, whoever, some fantastic results to be had when recording six-string and 12-string acoustic guitars.
+The NT1's top end silkiness is crucial here.
+Similarly, various items of hand-held percussion were captured beautifully.
+We would happily used it as a drum overhead or perhaps on piano.